hanyoupan/rat-manuscript/1_mapping_of_whole_genome_sequencing_data/Readme.md

 ## Source of WGS data

-Downloading data from SRA (using two SRA IDs as an example)
+SRA IDs are listed in Table S9 of the manuscript.
+The following script downloads data from SRA (using two SRA IDs as an example)

 ```